skatnagallu/APTrajectories/Readme.md

 We consider surface as a series of fractional point charges $\{q_{i}\}_{i=1,2,\dots,N}$ placed on each surface atom over a small surface $s_{at}$ .

-The electrostatic equilibrium of the conductor can then be described by a local Robin equation as given in equation (1) as:
+The electrostatic equilibrium of the conductor can then be described by a local Robin equation as given in equation (1):

 $$\frac{q_{i}}{s_{at}} = \frac{1}{2\pi} \sum_{k=1,k\neq i}^{N} q_{k}\frac{\vec{n_i}\cdot\vec{r_{i,k}}}{|\vec{r_{i,k}}|^3}$$

-For a point M infinetesimally close to point i, but inside the conductor.
-The field generated is given by the right hand side of the above equation pointing outward, whereas the field induced by the atom i points inward, there by cancelling each other out.
+For a point M infinitesimally close to point i, but inside the conductor.
+The field generated is given by the right-hand side of the above equation pointing outward, whereas the field induced by the atom i points inward, thereby canceling each other out.

 Now a sequence of charges is introdued $q_{i,n}$ on atom i, as follows:
 $$\frac{q_{i,n+1}}{s_{at}} = \frac{1}{2\pi} \sum_{k=1,k\neq i}^{N} q_{k,n}\frac{\vec{n_i}\cdot\vec{r_{i,k}}}{|\vec{r_{i,k}}|^3}$$